dapope1979/do-dyndns/README.md

 # do-dyndns
-Node based Dynamic DNS helper for Digital Ocean
+Node based Dynamic DNS helper for Digital Ocean.

+Only calls Digital Ocean's API when the IP changes.